Capitol Reef National Park Travel Guide

 Park Fees and Permits

-There is no fee to enter the park, but it's $5 per vehicle (or $3 per bicycle) to travel on Scenic Drive beyond Fruita Campground; this fee is good for one week, paid via the "honor system" at a drop box versus a staffed entry gate.
+There is no fee to enter the park, but it's $10 per vehicle (or $7 per bicycle) to travel on Scenic Drive beyond Fruita Campground; this fee is good for one week, paid via the "honor system" at a drop box versus a staffed entry gate.
 Backcountry camping permits are free; pick them up at the visitor center.
+An annual pass that allows unlimited access to Scenic Drive is $30.

 The park is open 24/7 year-round.
 It is in the Mountain time zone.